Best mobile plans for kids in Singapore (from $7.06/mth)

 Min. cost $8

-Best SIM plan for older kids
+Best SIM plan for secondary school kids in Singapore

 • Unlimited National Calls